 - Penn is a member of the IPFnet, a network of research centers committed to studying idiopathic pulmonary fibrosis (IPF) under the guidance of the National Heart Lung and Blood Institute.

-- The Penn Lung Center leads clinical research and clinical trials for ILD to improve the standard of care, treatment and quality of life for patients diagnosed with lung cancer.
+- The Harron Lung Center leads clinical research and clinical trials for ILD to improve the standard of care, treatment and quality of life for patients diagnosed with lung cancer.